KQOB

 KQOB (96.9 FM) is a commercial radio station licensed to Enid, Oklahoma, and serving the Oklahoma City Metroplex.
 It is owned by Champlin Broadcasting and calls itself Freedom 96.9.
 KQOB airs a talk radio format with studios and offices on NW 64th Street in Oklahoma City.

 KQOB is a Class C FM station with an effective radiated power (ERP) of 98,000 watts (100,000 with beam tilt).
 The transmitter is on North 2980 Road in Crescent, Oklahoma, about 25 miles north of Oklahoma City.

-Programming

-Most of the KQOB schedule is syndicated conservative talk programs.
-One local host is heard weekday mornings, former State Senator Jake Merrick.
-Other hosts include Brian Kilmeade, Dana Loesch, Dan Bongino, Joe Pags, Bill O'Reilly, Jimmy Failla, Mike Gallagher, Dave Ramsey and Hugh Hewitt.

-Weekends feature specialty shows on money, health, guns and cars, along with repeats of some weekday shows.
-Most hours being with an update from Townhall News.